MyBhive/maze/README.md

 Inside the folder "setting" open the file "install.py" !!
 Don’t forget to run cmd or powershell as administrator !

-To start the game after that, inside the folder "game" open the file "Run_game.py"
+To start the game after that, open the file "main.py"

 ----------------------------------------------------------------------------------------------
 []()**FEATURES:**